friendly-bits/geoblocker-bash/README.md

 # geoblocker-bash
 Geoip blocker for Linux focusing on reliability, compatibility and ease of use.
 Utilizes the 'iptables' firewall management utility. nftables support will get implemented eventually.

 Should work on every modern'ish desktop/server Linux distribution, doesn't matter which hardware.
 Works on embedded, as long as it has the pre-requisites.
-For OpenWRT and similar distributions, read the [OPENWRT.md](/OPENWRT.md) file.

 Supports ipv4 and ipv6.